 This is a raw field in which new professional tools are replacing old tools very fast and urgent action is needed.
-As for example; bullock-cart is disappearing as Suzuki has killed it.
-Boats atarted disappearing with railways, but they have been hit the worst, by truck service on roads.
+For example; bullockart is disappearing as Suzuki has killed it.
+Boats started disappearing with railways, but they have been hit the worst, by truck service on roads.
 Bullock drawn implements have given way to the tractor drawn.
 Power operated tools are coming up in carpentry and so on.
-Some work has been done, but it has to be systematic, profession-wise and sequence wise, showing all operations.
+Some work has been done, but it has to be systematic, profession and sequence wise, showing all operations.